MSc Physician Associate Studies

-- Grade C or above in English Language, Mathematics, or equivalent.
-Please note the University does not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as suitable alternatives to GCSE's.
+- Grade C or above in English and Mathematics, or equivalent.
+Please note: The University does not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as suitable alternatives to GCSEs.

-Life Sciences: Biology, Physiology, Human Biology, Neuroscience, Physiology, Biological Science, Microbiology, Anatomical Science
+- Life sciences: Anatomy, Biology, Physiology, Human Biology, Neuroscience, Biological Science, Microbiology, Anatomical Science.

-Health Sciences: Allied Health Professions (Physiotherapy; Diagnostic Imaging; Radiotherapy; Paramedic studies; Audiology), Nursing, Operating Department Practice, Optometry, Health and social care*, Health sciences*
+- Health sciences: Allied Health Professions (Physiotherapy; Diagnostic Imaging; Radiotherapy; Paramedic Studies; Audiology), Dentistry, Nursing, Operating Department Practice, Optometry, Health Sciences*, Sport and Exercise Sciences.

 English Language Requirement

-Minimum IELTS score of 7.5 overall with a minimum of 7.0 in any section (or equivalent).
+Minimum IELTS score of 7.0 overall with a minimum of 7.0 in any section (or equivalent).
 Please note the University's published list of alternative English Language qualifications.